 - Chronic inflammatory disease, such as rheumatoid arthritis or lupus

-- Family history of stroke, or a low birthweight
+- A family history of stroke, or a low birthweight

-- Heart conditions, such as atrial fibrillation, myocardial infarction, or valve disease
+- A heart condition such as atrial fibrillation, myocardial infarction, or valve disease

-- Pregnancy or delivery within the past 6 weeks
+- Current pregnancy, or delivery within the past 6 weeks

 How is a left hemispheric stroke diagnosed?